 Getting to Charyn Canyon

-Just pass the gate where we pay the entry fee (500 Tenge again), we are faced with this astounding, unbelievable natural wonder.
+Just past the gate where we pay the entry fee (500 Tenge again), we are faced with this astounding, unbelievable natural wonder.
 We haven’t seen the Grand Canyon in the US, so we can’t make comparisons, but it is stunning.
 And this time the money is really used for maintenance.

 The power of cow poop